flexgeezer/Emoticon/README.md

 Both modes can be stopped by pressing ESC when cam is on, however a report will still be generated during diagnosis mode

-Supports non-Keras TensorFlow models, directories of most folders and external files must be changed for your device.
+Supports non-Keras TensorFlow models that use Supervised Learning.
+Directories of most folders and external files must be changed for your device.
 Made in Python

 Requesting assistance to: